getodk/docs/docs/central-install-digital-ocean.rst

     $ ufw disable

    You should see the message ``Firewall stopped and disabled on system startup``.
-If so, you have configured the firewall correctly.
+If you do, the firewall is configured correctly.

    .. note::